 Before your eyes, grassy hills jounce jovially from one idyllic scene to the next.
 They swell like a sea; cresting into rustic farmsteads dotted with carefree cattle, serene stands of evergreens and thatches of larches afire in autumn’s gold.

+If you were one prone to suddenly frolic whimsically it would be here.
+In this Shire-like land of undulating merry.
 But then your eyes stretch further.
 They reach the horizon…where all hell breaks loose.
-Erupting abruptly 10,000 feet from the earth into the sky looms the serrated edges of a mountain that seem to tear the heavens asunder like a knife thrust into a pillow.
+Erupting from the earth thunders a mountain like no other.
+Its spearhead peaks stab the heavens like a knife thrusting a pillow.

 A Little Bit About Speck

-Before we carve into the details of Speckfest and why you should attend, here is a quick 101 on speck if you’re not familiar with this mountain smoked ham of South Tyrol.
+Before we carve into the details of Speckfest and why you should attend, here is a quick 101 on speck if you’re not familiar with this mountain-smoked ham of South Tyrol.